So you want to get your wedding published

 Does the idea of your wedding day being published in a magazine or featured in an online bridal blog sound pretty cool?
 Whether you realise it or not, during your wedding planning (searching online, on the socials or in the glossy bride mags) a good deal of wedding inspiration – or wedspo – comes from real weddings.

-I’ve had weddings featured in Love My Dress, Rock My Wedding, Whimsical Wonderland Weddings, The English Wedding Blog, The Gay Wedding Blog and more.
+I’ve had weddings featured in British Vogue, Love My Dress, Rock My Wedding, Whimsical Wonderland Weddings, Boho Weddings, The English Wedding Blog, The Gay Wedding Blog and more.

 These are real people, who had a real wedding, and for one reason or another, their day has been featured somewhere for your wedspo pleasure.
 Personally, I much prefer looking at real weddings rather than model shoots or styled shoots, as there’s so many elements and much more depth to an actual marriage.
 It’s really useful and helpful to see what other brides and grooms have chosen for their day, and whether consciously or subconsciously, it helps us understand better what we’d like for our own big day.